feathersui/feathersui-starling/documentation/help/markdown/header.md

 }
 ```

-Alternatively, you can pass in the title's styles through the header's `titleProperties` property:
+Alternatively, you can pass in the title's styles through the header's [`titleProperties`](../api-reference/feathers/controls/Header.html#titleProperties) property:

 ``` code
 header.titleProperties.textFormat = new BitmapFontTextFormat( bitmapFont );
 ```

-Using a custom factory is better for performance and it will allow you to use code hinting in your IDE, if available.
+In general, you should only pass skins to the header's title text renderer with `titleProperties` if you need to change styles after the text renderer is created.
+Using `titleFactory` will provide slightly better performance, and your development environment will be able to provide code hinting thanks to stronger typing.

 ### Targeting a `Header` in a theme